alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

         Put some image
     sections after review
         titlle
+            deliver fast with unit tests
         intro
             when occour the problem
+                You have only integration tests
             the problem
+                the time to test is big
             the solution
+                use unit test with mocks
         problem
-            create a unit test isolating the dependencies Softwares without tests unit
+            Softwares without unit tests
-        want
+            time to test is big
+            difficult to create a testing culture in a team want
             Softwares stables
             deliver stable features
+                create isolated tests
             make project stable
             make project updatable
                 new features